 Geologist, Photographer, and Guide

 Jim Blair’s first visit to Jackson Hole as a child tremendously impacted his life forever.
-He made 33 summer trips to quench his thirst for experiencing the wild.
+He made many summer trips to quench his thirst for experiencing the wild.
 Still not satisfied, he knew he had to make the move to this extraordinary wilderness and had the opportunity to do so by relocating to Jackson Hole in 2011.
 Soon after, his affinity for nature and the impressive, local wildlife led him to become a Yellowstone and Grand Teton National Park tour guide and establish Bear Witness Safari Company, so he could share his knowledge with others.
+2022 will be Jim’s 45th summer he has spent in Yellowstone.

-He spends all of his spare time exploring new places, hiking to remote areas, researching maps, photographing landscape, backcountry hunting, identifying wildflowers, and photographing wildlife.
+He spends all of his spare time exploring new places, hiking to remote areas, e-scouting, researching maps, photographing landscape, backcountry Elk and Mule Deer hunting, identifying wildflowers, and photographing wildlife.
 His photographs are a testament to his time spent in the wild and his exuberance.
 Jim’s infectious passion for wilderness is conveyed in the many stories he shares with tour guests, who come to feel like they are members of a wilderness expedition team.

 Jim’s degree in Geology allows him to point out features of the local geology that cannot be found in any geological guidebook.
 His explanation of a complex subject is easy to understand and enriches every visitor’s trip to Yellowstone and Grand Teton National Parks.